tofraley/fig/README.md

 ﻿### Introduction

 Fig is a language that you write configs in.

-It makes it easy to manage configs for multiple environments, share configs, and navigate between shared configs.
+It has a minimal syntax, and tries to make it easy to manage configs for multiple environments, share configs, and navigate between shared configs.

-Fig then takes your configs and generates equivalent json files to be used by your programs.
+The Fig compiler then takes your configs and generates equivalent json files to be used by your programs.
 A different file will be generated for each environment.

-### Legend

-🧪 - Experimental, check back frequently

 ### Sample